R-N/codeigniter-3-mysql-to-postgre-adapter/README.md

 You can use the migrate.lisp with pgloader.
 1. Modify it to use your datbase URL
 2. Run `pgloader migrate.lisp`
-3. [Views, triggers, procedures, and triggers don't get migrated](https://pgloader.readthedocs.io/en/latest/ref/pgsql.html#postgresql-migration-limitations).
+3. [Views, triggers, procedures, and functions don't get migrated](https://pgloader.readthedocs.io/en/latest/ref/pgsql.html#postgresql-migration-limitations).
 Recreate them through SQL

 ## pgloader for windows